fahamutech/bfast-database/README.md

 opt to use GridFs.

 ## Example [ For Linux Users ]

 Pull the repository `git clone https://github.com/fahamutech/bfast-database`.

 Then run `start.js` file, just replace the env variable of your choice.

         $ node start.js

 That's it.
 For documentation refer to  [bfast-database-core](https://github.com/fahamutech/bfast-database-core) repository

 # Documentations

 # BfastDatabase Engine

-Database as a service application to work with mongoDb as a primary and with any other database engine in future
+Database as a service application to work with mongoDb as a primary or any other database.

 ## 1.0 Introduction

 Backend application written to act upon a database to respond to user actions on the client side.
-Those services exposed to RESTful API mostly and sometimes to remember all the endpoints of a service become a challenge.
+Those services exposed to REST API mostly and sometimes to remember all the endpoints of a service become a challenge.

-Also we write an application on top of a database inorder to sanitize or validate data.
+Also, we write an application on top of a database inorder to sanitize or validate data.
 We try to save and apply some validation to data to check if they pass some certain criteria and if a user is authorized to perform that activity.

 This tool account for those issues with the following advantages: